apollographql/apollo-tooling/packages/apollo/README.md

   --key=key                              The API key for the Apollo Engine service

-  --queries=queries                      Deprecated in favor of the includes flag

   --preserveStringAndNumericLiterals     Disable redaction of string and numerical literals.
 Without this flag, these
                                          values will be replaced with empty strings (`''`) and zeroes (`0`) respectively.
-This redaction is intended to avoid inadvertently outputting potentially personally identifiable information (e.g. embedded passwords or API keys) into operation manifests.
-DEFAULT: false
+This redaction is intended to avoid  inadvertently outputting potentially personally identifiable information (e.g. embedded passwords  or API keys) into operation manifests

+  --queries=queries                      Deprecated in favor of the includes flag

   --tagName=tagName                      Name of the template literal tag used to identify template literals containing
                                          GraphQL queries in Javascript/Typescript code